rparamkusham/dscapstone/README.md

-# Coursera Data Science Capstone Project
+# Data Science Capstone Project -- www.Coursera.com

 The Coursera Data Science Specialization Capstone project from Johns Hopkins University (JHU) allows students to create a usable public data product that can show their skills to potential